Freedom Lane: Zchool Days

 “I hope so,” Principal Johnston said getting up to open the door for Rose.
 “I would hate if Da’Quarius would have to leave us before he can get situated.”

-“Thank you so much,” Rose said getting up.
+“Thank you so much,” Rose said, standing.

 “One last thing,” Principal Johnston said.
 “I’d hate to bring this up with everything else, but your check for tuition bounced.”

 Da’Quarius was eating lunch when a group of kids led by Todd came to his table.
 He was hoping to eat alone and get back to class without incident.
 He had a long talk with Rose the night before about what he does and says in the school.
 As much as he knew Helen was right about being the big dog, he didn’t want to upset Rose.